exercism/raku/exercises/space-age/README.md

    - Neptune: orbital period 164.79132 Earth years

 So if you were told someone were 1,000,000,000 seconds old, you should be able to say that they're 31.69 Earth-years old.
-Round all ages to the nearest hundredth of a year.

 If you're wondering why Pluto didn't make the cut, go watch [this youtube video](http://www.youtube.com/watch?v=Z_2gbGXzFbs).